RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 # Installing WildFly and Nginx from Tower

-As the good developer you are, you want to make your playbooks for provisioning the WildFly app available for the whole organization to run and benefit from.
+As the good developer you are, you now you want to make sure your playbooks for provisioning the WildFly app available for the whole organization to run and benefit from.
+This requires that you handle your Ansible content as code.
 This lab will describe how you can do so.

 The first step is to transfer your work that you did in $WORK_DIR on a local server, to the central git repository.
 As the whole company is going to run this, you need to version control your work and you would also like to enable people to contribute to your work, to make it better.

-First, we need to configure the git client with your information.
+:boom: First, we need to configure the git client with your information.
 Replace the X in studentX with your assigned number., then run below commands in a terminal:
 ```
 git config --global user.email "studentX@domain.suffix"
 git config --global user.name "studentX"
 ```
-Then we're going to check out the _git repository_ which you created earlier, in **lab 7**, where you again place the X in studentX with your assigned number.
+:boom: Then we're going to check out the _git repository_ which you created earlier, in **lab 7**, where you again place the X in studentX with your assigned number.
 Run below commands in a terminal:

 ```
 cd